smistad/FAST/doc/pages/Install-FAST-on-Windows.md

     .run()
 ```

-To start using FAST for python, you might want to look at the [Python introduction tutorial](@ref python-tutorial-intro)
+To start using FAST for python, you might want to look at the [Python tutorials](@ref python-tutorials)
 and the [Python examples page](@ref python-examples).

 @m_class{m-block m-warning}